 This sounded fair enough.
 And I guess the rest is history, as they say.

 The year was 1957 when Roger King learned how to play chess at the Boy’s Club in Hollywood, long before it became the Boys & Girls club in 1990.
 He was twelve years old then.
-While there, he also learned boxing, bridge, billiards, and swimming.
-And though each pastime was a lot of fun, Roger took a particular liking to chess and boxing.
+While at the club he also learned boxing, bridge, billiards, and swimming.
+And while each pastime was a lot of fun, Roger took a particular liking to chess and boxing.

 “Who knows,” he tells me, but ‘a typical boys’ competitive edge’ is probably what drove him to lace up the gloves.
 Similarly, something about the shape of the pieces on a chess board indicated to him that the game was a kind of royal stage for combat.
 Somehow, for him.